github/opensource.guide/features/pages/index.md

 ## Create Your Website

-Once we're <a href="https://github.com/login" target="_blank">signed in</a> we will create a new repository to get started.
+Once you'vee <a href="https://github.com/login" target="_blank">signed in</a>, you'll create a new repository to get started.

 ![new-repo-button](create-new-repo-button.png)

-On the new repository screen, we need to give this repository a special name to generate our website.
+On the new repository screen, you need to give this repository a special name to generate your website.

 ![new-repo-screen](create-new-repo-screen.png)

-Our website's HTML and CSS will all live in a repository named `username.github.io` (where "username" is our actual GitHub user name, of course).
-To get an initial set of HTML and CSS, we have to open the settings tab and enable the Automatic Page Generator
+Your website's HTML and CSS will all live in a repository named `username.github.io` (where "username" is your actual GitHub user name).
+To get an initial set of HTML and CSS, you have to open the Settings tab and enable the Automatic Page Generator

 ![settings-tab](settings-tab.png)

-If we scroll down on the settings page, we should see the **Automatic Page Generator** button near the bottom.
-By clicking this button, we will begin the process of generating our content automatically.
+If you scroll down on the settings page, you should see the **Automatic Page Generator** button near the bottom.
+By clicking this button, you start the process of generating your content automatically.

 ![automatic-button](automatic-page-generator.png)

-Once we've clicked the button, we're directed to the first step of the generation: The Content.
-We can keep this default content for now and make changes to it later.
+Once you've clicked the button, you'll be directed to the first step of the generation: The Content.
+You can keep this default content for now and make changes to it later.
 Let's go ahead and click **Continue to Layouts** at the bottom of the page to continue.

 ![continue-to-layout](continue-to-layout.png)

-Now we pick our theme.
-This part requires a bit more thought because it's easier to choose a theme now than to update our theme later.
-When we've looked at some of the options at the top of the page and found one that we love, click **Publish** to finish.
+Now, you pick your theme.
+This part requires a bit more thought because it's easier to choose a theme now than to update your theme later.
+When you've looked at some of the options at the top of the page and found one that you love, click **Publish** to finish.

 ![pick-your-poison](selection-of-layout-publish.png)

-Once we click **Publish**, GitHub does all the work to direct visitors to `username.github.io` to view your new website.
+Once you click **Publish**, GitHub does all the work to direct visitors to `username.github.io` to view your new website.
 This can take up to 10 minutes.
-After some time has passed, we can open a new tab in our browser to go to our site!
+After some time has passed, you can open a new tab in your browser to go to your site!

 <a id="changes" title="Making Changes" class="toc-item"></a>

 ## Making Changes

-One of the first things we can do is remove the default title of our index page, and add a friendlier message to it.
-Since this is a very quick change -- and our first one -- we're going to make it on the default branch: `master`.
+One of the first things you can do is remove the default title of your index page, and add a friendlier message to it.
+Since this is a very quick change -- and your first one -- you're going to make it on the default branch: `master`.

-If we click on the `index.html` file to navigate into that file, we can make edits to it by clicking **Edit**.
+If you click on the `index.html` file to navigate into that file, you can make edits to it by clicking **Edit**.

 ![edit-page](edit-index-page.png)

 Let's find in this file where it says `username.github.io` and change this to a friendlier title.
 For the Octocat, I'm going to change it to "Welcome to the Octocat's homepage!".
 Feel free to do the same, except for your own username.
-Under this title, we should add a message about the purpose of the page and describe what we want people to do while they're here.
+Under this title, you should add a message about the purpose of the page and describe what you want people to do while they're here.

 ![change-message](welcome-message.png)

-After we're done making this small change, scroll to the bottom of the page to make our first commit.
-We have two places to write about this change: a subject and an extended description.
+After you're done making this small change, scroll to the bottom of the page to make your first commit.
+You have two places to write about this change: a subject and an extended description.
 The extended description is optional, so let's leave a descriptive message in the subject.

-When we're done, we can click **Commit Changes** and our change should go live in just a few seconds!
+When you're done, click **Commit Changes** and your change should go live in just a few seconds!

 ![be-descriptive](commit-messages-matter.png)